collapsed-stacks/startups/questions/8258/in-the-business-plan-for-investors-what-copy-should-i-write-to-go-with-the-cash.md

 - posted by: [Mruf](https://stackexchange.com/users/3246202/mruf) on 2016-01-05
 - score: 1

-<p>First thing is: Which kind of investor do you want to adress?</p>
+First thing is: Which kind of investor do you want to adress?

-<p>Business Angels, Accelerators, VC's etc.?</p>
+Business Angels, Accelerators, VC's etc.?

-<p>Second thing is: What stage is you business in?</p>
+Second thing is: What stage is you business in?

-<p>Seed, prototype, first revenues etc.?</p>
+Seed, prototype, first revenues etc.?

-<p>Metrics without experience are just assumptions and that's the point.
+Metrics without experience are just assumptions and that's the point.
 Depending on the uncertainties and risks you should prepare corresponding numbers.
-Graphs should be easy comprehensible and always be explained afterwards.</p>
+Graphs should be easy comprehensible and always be explained afterwards.

-<p>At the early stages, a very simple P&amp;L with reasonable arguments should be enough.
-But what about later on?</p>
+At the early stages, a very simple P&L with reasonable arguments should be enough.
+But what about later on?

-<p>Well, this topic is always a bit tricky.
+Well, this topic is always a bit tricky.
 It's very depended on the marketed you are in.
 You prepared a long statement on how to realize your idea.
-Now you need to emphasis your financial needs and some kind of value proposition for your investors.</p>
+Now you need to emphasis your financial needs and some kind of value proposition for your investors.

-<p>Let's say you build up an community: "If we invest 100.000€ our community will grow at rate X, with each member increasing the value of our company by Y. By year Z, we should reach a company value of J." May add a graph with shows the value growth corresponding to the community growth.</p>
+Let's say you build up an community: "If we invest 100.000€ our community will grow at rate X, with each member increasing the value of our company by Y. By year Z, we should reach a company value of J." May add a graph with shows the value growth corresponding to the community growth.

-<p>VC's want to exit on a certain point, so they like to read something about: "On Exit Date the company has a value of X. Revenues will be reinvested.".
+VC's want to exit on a certain point, so they like to read something about: "On Exit Date the company has a value of X. Revenues will be reinvested.".
 May add some values and information on milestones.
-Growth and scalability are the driving factors.</p>
+Growth and scalability are the driving factors.

-<p>So again, it depends on the investor you adress and in which stage you are.</p>
+So again, it depends on the investor you adress and in which stage you are.

-<p>Does this answer your question?
-If not feel free to ask.</p>
+Does this answer your question?
+If not feel free to ask.